glacials/twos.dev/src/cold/meta.md

 git add src/cold/DOCUMENT.html
 ```

-_([Winter](https://twos.dev/winter) is the bespoke CLI that builds twos.dev.)_

-This brings back the weight of editing prose in HTML, but these cases are the minority and at this point most of the writing is done anyway.
+This brings back the weight of editing prose in HTML, but these cases are the minority and at this point most of the writing is done.

 #### Results

 Allowing myself this escape hatch is freeing.
-I’m more encouraged to write interactive or otherwise bespoke components, and twos.dev becomes consistent by default but I can break that consistency when I need (e.g. for a [CV](cv.html)'s bicolumnar layout).
+I’m more encouraged to write interactive or otherwise bespoke components, and twos.dev becomes consistent by default but in a way I can break when I need (e.g. for a [CV](cv.html)'s bicolumnar layout).

 ## On URLs Not Changing